 When you decrease in crochet, you essentially make two stitches next to each other that are linked together at the top.
-In double crochet, this means you link together 2 side-by-side double crochet stitches.
+In double crochet, this means that you link together 2 side-by-side double crochet stitches.
 This is also known as "double crochet two together" and is abbreviated in crochet patterns as dc2tog.

 How to Double Crochet Two Together

 This tutorial shows you how to dc2tog, linking two double crochet stitches together into one.
 This tutorial is specific to double crochet but it will also give you a basic understanding not only of clusters but also of decreasing in other stitches (such as sc2tog and hdc2tog as well as more complex stitches such as fpdc2tog).
-Learning the concept with a basic stitch as simple as double crochet offers a great foundation for learning decreasing and clusters for all basic stitches.
+Learning the concept with a basic stitch as simple as double crochet offers a great foundation for learning decreasing and crochet clusters for all basic stitches.

 01 of 12